-Drawing on her personal experience with the local scene in Latvia Apoléna Vanišová introduces us to the international festival of contemporary theatre Homo Novus (www.homonovus.lv), which ran from 6 to 12 September 2018 in Riga.
-In her view, this cultural event is not an isolated phenomenon, but more like a mirror of the consequences of the broader social, economic and ecological context.
-The atmosphere of a city ensnared between a forlorn past, the dreamy, melancholic severity of the present, and the insecurity of the future, is becoming a parable of the theme of the festival, toying with the interdependence between a natural world that shapes humankind and a humankind that shapes nature.
+Drawing on her personal experience with the local scene in Latvia, Apolena Vanišová introduces us to the international festival of contemporary theatre Homo Novus (www.homonovus.lv), which ran from the 6th to 12th of September 2018 in Riga.
+In her view, this cultural event was not an isolated phenomenon, but more like a mirror of the consequences of the broader social, economic and ecological context.
+The atmosphere of a city ensnared between a forlorn past, the dreamy, melancholic severity of the present, and the insecurity of the future, is becoming a parable of festival’s theme, toying with the interdependence between a natural world shaping humankind and a humankind shaping nature.

 The festival’s creative directors place great emphasis on the overlaps between contemporary theatre, performance and artistic activism, and the festival forms a kind of experimental base for young artists in Riga.
-The artists who present their work here often have a training in the visual arts and create projects that could for the most part be characterised as visual theatre or theatre installations.
-This is the main reason why Homo Novus entered into partnership with the platform Magic Carpets.
+The artists who present their work here often have training in the visual arts and create projects that could, for the most part, be characterised as visual theatre or theatre installations.
+This is the main reason why Homo Novus has entered into a partnership with the platform Magic Carpets.

 Apolena Vanišová is an artist and experimental theatre director.